hsuonsivu/hsupublic/3d-models/README.md

 ### mask.scad

 Party mask.
-Not  very flexible and fragile.
+Fragile and not very flexible.
 Copied idea from someone else, but implemented this myself.
 Todo: attachments to glasses, improved flexibility.

 ![Party mask in scad.](mask.png)

 ### roboteeth.scad
 ### Makefile.roboteeth

-Beware of aggressive robots!
+During halloween you must beware of aggressive robots!
 This is a set of teeth and face for UR UR5e cobot with Robotiq Adaptive Gripper.
 Needs screws to attach head.
 The teeth clip into gribber.
-Tune down the gripping force to avoid to painfil bites.
+Tune down the gripping force to avoid too painful bites.

 Use Makefile.roboteeth to generate all needed parts with openscad.